trueos/trueos-docs/trueos-handbook/helpsupport.rst

    these instances, reading the FreeBSD Handbook section can help to learn how the system is configured and why it works.

-.. index:: additional resources, search portals
+.. index:: Search and Portals
 .. _Search and Portals:

 Search and Portals